Intiman Theatre presents

 Erickson Theatre, 1524 Harvard Ave, Seattle 98122

 Love, loss, sex and desire play across the stage in this poetic and deeply personal play from legendary playwright Sarah Kane, returning to Seattle nearly two decades after it last stunned audiences as one of the first productions from Washington Ensemble Theatre (WET).
-For this revisiting of the material, Intiman will bring together many of the original WET artists for a career retrospective and celebration, including Roger Bennigton, Marc Kennison (Waxie Moon), and Marya Sea Kaminski.
+For this revisiting of the material, Intiman will bring together many of the original artists for an encore production, including Roger Bennigton, Marc Kennison (Waxie Moon), and Marya Sea Kaminski.
 Intiman Artistic Director Jennifer Zeyl, will once again design the set, having won the Stranger Genius Award in 2006 for her original design.
 Peer deep inside the mind of four fragmented and fractured characters as they strive to find peace and connection in a lonely world.
 A visceral and transcendent experience that will leave you breathless.

 "CRAVE satisfies a certain inherent voyeurism with its through-the-window approach, figuring a world of crowded loneliness that speaks eloquently to the lower points in human experience.”